-When you are just starting out, you will find it easier by starting with all the darkest values in your painting.
-From there you can work up in value towards your highlights.
+When you are just starting out, you will find it easier to start with all the darkest values in your painting.
+From there, you can work up in value toward your highlights.

 For oil and acrylic painting, you should not start with the highlights first.
 This would be very difficult to judge the correct value and the highlights would likely mix with the darks and result in a cloudy effect.
 However, for watercolor painting, it is common practice to start with the highest values and work down.

 8. Incorporate Timed Sketches to Improve Your Judgment